jayzhou125/CS-1660-Data-Science-Toolbox/README.md

 > On click, it will take you to a virtual environment that relects the remote docker command prompt.
 Type `hadoop` in the command prompt to check the hadoop specifics.
 You can use the command prompt to access the hdfs file system.

 **9. Apache Spark:**
 > On click, it will take you to a jupyter notebook with spark pre-installed.
+To access a terminal by clicking `new` on the top-right corner, and then click `Termianl`, wchich will kick off a new tab where you can test tensorflow's installation. run `spark-submit --version` to verify the installation.
+Use command `pyspark` to start a session.

 **10. Tableau:**
 > On click, it will take you to the log in page of Tableau Online.
 You can log in using you own Tableau account.